bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_3-Async-Redux/Objects/Understanding.md

 #### Answer:   (c)

-- Hints: We want to "apply" a middleware function to our redux apps, so we use the "applyMiddleware" function.
+- Hints: (C)    We want to "apply" a middleware function to our redux apps, so we use the "applyMiddleware" function.

 ## Question 4